NTT-DOCOMO-RD/kddcup2024-oag-challenge-ind-7th-aqa-7th-solution-nttdocomolabs/AQA/README.md

 ` python code/llm_generate/test_llm_summarize_question_body.py `

 ## Create candidate
-* Contrastive learning(SimCSE: Simple Contrastive Learning of Sentence Embeddings) by train query vs passage
+* Perform contrastive learning(SimCSE: Simple Contrastive Learning of Sentence Embeddings) by train query vs passage
-* Vector search by using Contrastive learning model weight and knn
+* Vector search by the trained model above and perform knn
-* Preprocessing text(Add prefix before text: <question>, <llm answer> etc., head-tail word :Use words from the first half and second half of the text.)
+* Preprocess text(Add prefix before text: <question>, <llm answer> etc., head-tail word :Use words from the first half and second half of the text.)
 * In train, a lot of data are used in the passage to increase the number of positive examples (train, papers, etc.).
-In test, Use only papers data added in Phase 2
+In test, however, papers that were added in phase 2 are only used for inference

 ` git clone https://github.com/rapidsai/rapidsai-csp-utils.git `